Select an Engine-Driven Welding Generator for Your Service Truck

 Selecting the right machine is based largely on the type of welding and consumables required to do the job.
-One of the most common welding processes is Stick welding, a method that joins metal by heating it with an arc between a covered metal electrode and the work piece.
+One of the most common welding processes is stick welding, a method that joins metal by heating it with an arc between a covered metal electrode and the work piece.
 Filler metal is deposited by the electrode and shielding is provided by the electrode’s covering.
-The key factor when Stick welding is the electrode diameter.
-A 1/8-in. electrode welds at about 145 amps while a 5/32-in. rod experiences optimal performance at 180 amps.
-An engine drive with a 40-percent duty cycle at 250 amps offers more than enough welding power to fill most Stick welding needs.
+The key factor when stick welding is the electrode diameter.
+A 1/8-inch electrode welds at about 145 amps while a 5/32-inch rod experiences optimal performance at 180 amps.
+An engine drive with a 40-percent duty cycle at 250 amps offers more than enough welding power to fill most stick welding needs.

 Flux cored welding is also popular in the field because the wire is self-shielded and offers less chance of contamination than a solid wire with shielding gas.
 Like MIG welding, flux cored welding joins metal by heating it with an arc between a continuously-fed filler metal electrode and the work piece.
 Flux cored electrodes, however, contain a flux within the electrode that provides atmospheric shielding and other process benefits.
 An engine drive with constant voltage (CV) output provides superior wire welding performance over a constant current (CC) machine.
 Amperage requirements vary based on the type and diameter of wire used, but a 250- to 300-amp machine is sufficient for most applications.